The Apple of His Eye ... commentary of Psalm 74

 Therefore, these dark places are full of the habitations of cruelty.

 In the Second book of Samuel the Prophet, in chapter twenty-four, verse fourteen we have this habitation where cruelty abounds.
-Cruelty abounds in the hands of man.
+Watch for the hands of men.
+Cruelty abounds in the hands of men.

 “And David said unto Gad, I am in a great strait: let us fall now into the hand of the LORD; for his mercies are great: and let me not fall into the hand of man.”
 [2 Samuel 24:14]